hadronized/blog/post_mortem_revision_2017.md

 forked and modified my OpenAL dependency! – and I did it in 35 minutes.
 I’m still a bit surprised yet proud!

 Anyways, this post is not about bragging.
 It’s about hindsight.
+It’s a post-mortem.
 I did that for [Céleri Rémoulade](http://www.pouet.net/prod.php?which=67966) as I was the only one working on it – music, gfx, direction and obviously the Rust code.
 I want to draw a list of *what went wrong* and *what went right*.
 In the first time, for me.
-So that I have enhancement axis for the next set of demos I’ll do.
+So that I have enhancement axis for the next set of demos I’ll make.
 And for sharing those thoughts so that people can have a sneak peek into the internals of what I do mostly – I do a lot of things! :D – as a hobby on my spare time.

 # What went wrong